DiffusionNetworkReconstruction/DINGS/benchmark_2_1/ReadMe.txt

 Use the option -sup (-inf) if you want to produce a benchmark whose distribution of the ratio of external degree/total degree is superiorly (inferiorly) bounded by the mixing parameter.
 In other words, if you use one of these options, the mixing parameter is not the average ratio of external degree/total degree (as it used to be) but the maximum (or the minimum) of that distribution.
-When using one of these options, what the program essentially does is to approximate the external degree always by excess (or by defect) and if necessary to modify the degree distribution.
+When using one of these options, what the program essentially does is to approximate the external degree always by excess (or by defect) and, if necessary to modify the degree distribution.
 Nevertheless, this last possibility occurs for a few nodes and numerical simulations show that it does not affect the degree distribution appreciably.